Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 Did I mention that you play as a teen cat?
 Every character you encounter is an animal.
 Although it might appear cheerful and cartoonish on the surface, it’s heartbreaking and sometimes depressing.
 Thanks to some wonderful writing, there is a perfect balance between comedy and heart-wrenching senses.
 Not a lot of games can make you giddy, sad, and depressed in a span of 10 hours.
 This is a one of a kind experience.

 The Longest Journey is an action-adventure game developed and published by Funcom back in 1999.
 Those were the days when these guys used to create great single-player games as opposed to their current state.

 I’d like to point out the obvious here.
 The Longest Journey brings nothing new to the table in terms of gameplay mechanics.
 If you have played adventure games before, you know what to expect here.

-Developed by Quantic Dream and published by Sony, this PS4 exclusive paints a grim picture of the future where robots are on the verge of ‘awakening.’
-The boundaries separating a human from an android is blurrier than it has always been.
+Developed by Quantic Dream and published by Sony, this PS4 exclusive paints a grim picture of the future where robots are on the verge of "awakening."
+The boundaries separating a human from an android is becoming blurred.
 In their quest to finally rid themselves from the shackles, androids encounter human resistance.

 It’s up to you as a player to decide the fate of these androids.
 The way you react to various encounters will shape their future.
 You can be messy or you can try to be as organized as you can.
 I tried a mixture of both.
 There were moments where I made some impulsive decisions.
 Of course, I paid dearly for it.
 Even if some decisions feel right at the moment, you’ll bear the consequences throughout the game.
 No matter how insignificant and small they are, your choices will add up over time.